hupili/python-for-data-and-media-communication-gitbook/notes-week-05.md

 - Second (inner) layer is `dict` -- extract the features/ properties of a single data item.

 Checkout the [imdb.com example](https://github.com/hupili/python-for-data-and-media-communication/blob/a4922340f55c4565fff19979f77862605ac19f22/scraper-examples/imdb.com.ipynb)

+### [O] Scrape by text processing and regular expression

+You may have noticed one way of scraping called "text processing".
+Common string functions in Python are like `strip()`, `split()`, `find()`, `replace()`, `str[begin:end]`.
+The advantage of text processing is its simplicity and you can write intuitive codes.
+The disadvantage of text processing is that it is error prone.
+Never the less, handling text is one important technique in data analysis pipeline.

+Interested readers can further study [Regular Expression](https://docs.python.org/3/library/re.html) (RegEx, regex, `re`) in Python.
+It is a powerful way for pattern matching and pattern subsitution.
+The learning curve of regex is sharp so we omit the discussion in this chapter.
+We *might* revisit this concept and given an introduction in the text process chapter.

 ## [O] Crawler